pyamsoft/git-ssh/README.md

 This allows it to feel like just another `git` subcommand, and works with all of the `git-ssh` commands:

+You can automatically add your target key to the running ssh-agent by passing the `-a` or `--add` option to `git-ssh export`

 ```sh
 $ git ssh create test ~/.ssh/id_my_test.rsa
 $ git ssh export test